In-spectrum/RedCAM/index.md

 The administrator creates users and has access to all cameras.

 ### Functions
-- add/delete RTSP streams of its cameras;
+- adding/deleting RTSP streams of its cameras;
-- view several video cameras simultaneously;
+- simultaneous viewing of several video cameras;
-- set the total time for recording files;
+ -setting the total time for recording files;
-- set the status of the video camera as publicly available for all users on the server;
+ -setting the status of the video camera as publicly available for all users on the server.
-- generate (send) a code for viewing the video camera to clients who are not connected to the server but have the application installed.
+ -generating code for viewing the video camera by clients who are not connected to the server but have the application  -installed.

 ### Features
 - the server must be online (statistics are kept on the number of working RedCAM-servers);